Pop Culture Madness!

 The first Starbucks opened at the Pike Place Market in Seattle, Washington.

 Gordie Howe originally retired from the NHL in 1971.
-He unretired two years later, in 1973 when he was in his mid-40s, because he wanted to play with his sons, Mark and Marty.
-He played for 7 more seasons before retiring at 52.
+He unretired two years later, in 1973, when he was in his mid-40s because he wanted to play with his sons, Mark and Marty.
+He played for seven more seasons before retiring at 52.

 Kareem Abdul-Jabbar was born Ferdinand Lewis Alcindor Jr. and changed his name when he converted to Islam in 1971.

-Willy Wonka and the Chocolate Factory was funded by Quaker Oats in exchange for producing a tie-in candy bar, the "Wonka Bar".
+Quaker Oats funded Willy Wonka and the Chocolate Factory in exchange for producing a tie-in candy bar, the “Wonka Bar.”

 Barry Manilow wrote the State Farm jingle "Like a good neighbor, State Farm is there" in 1971

-There is no known written documentation of the food dish known as "fajitas" prior to 1971.
+There is no written documentation of the food dish “fajitas” before 1971.

-There is a small sculpture on the moon named "Fallen Astronaut".
-Made by Belgian artist Paul Van Hoeydonck and placed by the crew of Apollo 15.
+There is a small sculpture on the moon named “Fallen Astronaut,” It was made by Belgian artist Paul Van Hoeydonck and placed by the crew of Apollo 15.

-Stewart Adams, the scientist that discovered Ibuprofen first tested it (600 ng) on his hangover at a European conference.
+Stewart Adams, the scientist who discovered Ibuprofen, first tested it (600 ng) on his hangover at a European conference.

 Peter Ostrum (aka Charlie Bucket in Willy Wonka and the Chocolate Factory) has never acted in another film other than Willy Wonka & the Chocolate Factory and has a Doctorate of Veterinary Medicine.
 Ronald Dahl hated the 1971 film so much he refused to authorize a sequel.

-When Frank Sinatra couldn't get a ringside ticket to Ali & Frazier's Fight of the Century, he managed to get a press pass to shoot photos for LIFE magazine instead.
+When Frank Sinatra couldn’t get a ringside ticket to Ali & Frazier’s Fight of the Century, he got a press pass to shoot photos for LIFE magazine instead.

 Jerry Springer was the mayor of Cincinnati from 1971 - 1974